Hugo4697/hut-4161-eBay-/README.md

 # hut-4161-eBay-
-Check out all my latest products from my eBay, and hoy you can get discounts
+Check out all my latest products from my eBay, and how you can get discounts